How to recognize and avoid phishing scams

 How to recognize a phishing message

-Phishing messages often disguise themselves as a company that you recognize and trust — for example your bank, your credit card company, or another service you use.
+Phishing messages often disguise themselves as a company that you recognize and trust, such as your bank, your credit card company, or another service you use.
 Often these messages will include some sort of vague reasoning as to why they need to collect information from you like:

 - They need to verify your email;